eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- skill set:
 		* The Climate Corporation is looking for a researcher with applied experience in statistical spatial modeling.
 This position is within the science R&D team that leverages numeric modeling, big data, and cloud computing to address scientific challenges in precision agriculture.
 This team builds predictive models that are used directly by farmers, agronomists and consultants to optimize their management programs and economic returns.
 		* The successful candidate will focus on developing statistical models to analyze crop performance and describe treatment effects accounting for spatial variability.
 This individual will work closely with science teams focused on delivering new product concepts that can help growers better manage their crops to improve yield.
-		* Build models to explore spatial variability in farmer’s fields
+		* Build models to explore spatial variability in farmer's fields
 		* Deliver a statistical framework to analyze crop performance and treatment effects
 		* Design and prototype models using diverse techniques that include, but are not limited to, machine learning, data mining, statistical modeling, and process modeling
 		* Document and report results within and across teams